About Us

 “As a community-oriented person, I believe that when we work together and collaborate with one another, amazing things happen.

-The Elgin Middlesex Oxford Workforce Planning and Development Board works to bring our diverse partners together in as many ways as possible, to try to sustain a healthy and active labour force that works to provide employment and employment-related services for our community members.
+The Elgin Middlesex Oxford Workforce Planning and Development Board works to bring our diverse partners together in as many ways as possible to try to sustain a healthy and active labour force that works to provide employment and employment-related services for our community members.

-Jean-Pierre Cantin, Treasurer
+Jean-Pierre Cantin, Vice-Chair

-Jean-Pierre Cantin retired as the Executive Director of Carrefour Communautaire Francophone de London, a community organization serving the Francophone community in London and surrounding areas.
+Jean-Pierre Cantin retired as the Executive Director of Carrefour Communautaire Francophone de London, a community organization serving the Francophone community in London and the surrounding areas.

-Doug Butler, Director
+Doug Butler, Secretary

 Doug currently volunteers with various community groups in the Elgin-St. Thomas area.
-He previously worked with the United Way Elgin Middlesex as a Community Impact Coordinator after volunteering on the Board of the United Way Elgin-St. Thomas including two terms as President.
+He previously worked with the United Way Elgin Middlesex as a Community Impact Coordinator after volunteering on the Board of the United Way Elgin-St. Thomas, including two terms as President.

-Doug has worked in the automotive manufacturing sector, for the Southwest Economic Alliance as an outreach coordinator, and with the United Way Waterloo Region as a Workplace Development Officer.
+Doug has worked in the automotive manufacturing sector, for the Southwest Economic Alliance as an Outreach Coordinator, and with the United Way Waterloo Region as a Workplace Development Officer.

-Abdoulaye Sako, Director
+Abdoulaye Sako, Treasurer

 Kim Whitehead, Director